Mary, Princess Royal and Countess of Harewood: Marriage and family

-Family homes and interests
+Residences

-The Princess and her husband had homes in London (first Chesterfield House in South Audley Street, and later 32 Green Street, Mayfair) and in Yorkshire (first Goldsborough Hall, and later Harewood House).
+Mary and her husband had homes in London (first Chesterfield House in South Audley Street, and later 32 Green Street, Mayfair) and in Yorkshire (first Goldsborough Hall, and later Harewood House).

 London

-Prior to her marriage, Mary's husband Viscount Lascelles had purchased a palatial London townhouse, Chesterfield House in South Audley Street for £140,000; Chesterfield House served as the couple's London residence for the first nine years of their marriage.
-In 1931 King George V and Queen Mary purchased 32 Green Street, Mayfair as a London home for their daughter, rendering Chesterfield House surplus to the couple's needs.
-Princess Mary and Lord Harewood vacated Chesterfield House in early 1932.
-Queen Mary reportedly expressed an interest in purchasing 32 Green Street as a London House for her daughter in 1931, and consent was obtained from property's owner, Hugh Grosvenor, 2nd Duke of Westminster with the proviso that the Grosvenor Estates could maintain the right to repurchase the House at a future date if its use as a royal residence ceased.
-The couple continued to occupy 32 Green Street when in London until the outbreak of War in 1939, and the House was repurchased by Grosvenor Estate in 1946; the house was later repurposed as the Embassy of Brazil, London.
-Following the outbreak of the Second World War, she was granted the use of a grace-and-favour apartment at St James's Palace, which continued to be her official London residence for the remainder of her life.
+Prior to their marriage, Henry had purchased a palatial London townhouse, Chesterfield House in South Audley Street, for £140,000.
+Chesterfield House served as the couple's London residence for the first nine years of their marriage.
+In 1931, King George V and Queen Mary purchased 32 Green Street, Mayfair, as a London home for their daughter, rendering Chesterfield House surplus to the couple's needs.
+Mary and Henry vacated Chesterfield House in early 1932.

+Queen Mary reportedly expressed an interest in purchasing 32 Green Street as a London home for her daughter in 1931, and consent was obtained from the property's owner, Hugh Grosvenor, 2nd Duke of Westminster, with the proviso that the Grosvenor Estates could maintain the right to repurchase the house at a future date if its use as a royal residence ceased.
+The couple continued to occupy 32 Green Street when in London until the outbreak of war in 1939.
+The house was repurchased by the Grosvenor Estate in 1946, and was later repurposed as the Embassy of Brazil.

+Following the outbreak World War II, Mary was granted the use of a grace‑and‑favour apartment at St James's Palace, which remained her official London residence for the rest of her life.